inmanta/yaml/examples/network_inventory/README.md

 # Inventory Examples

-This example show how to use this module to use a yaml file as an inventory
+This example shows how to use this module to use a yaml file as an inventory

 ## Usage